1995parham-learning/1995parham-learning.github.io/content/tools/Qdrant.md

 Physical shards require a large amount of resources, so make sure your custom sharding key has a low cardinality.

-For large cardinality keys, it is recommended to use [partition by payload](https://qdrant.tech/documentation/guides/multiple-partitions/#partition-by-payload) instead.
+For large cardinality keys, it is recommended to use partition by payload instead.

 To specify the shard for each point, you need to provide the `shard_key` field in the upsert request:

-httppythontypescriptrustjavacsharpgo

 ```http
 PUT /collections/{collection_name}/points